softwaremill/sttp/docs/backends/catseffect.md

 "com.softwaremill.sttp.client" %% "async-http-client-backend-cats" % "2.0.0-RC11"
 ```

-This backend depends on [async-http-client](https://github.com/AsyncHttpClient/async-http-client) and uses [Netty](http://netty.io) behind the scenes.
+This backend depends on [async-http-client](https://github.com/AsyncHttpClient/async-http-client), uses [Netty](http://netty.io) behind the scenes and supports effect cancellation.

-Alternatively, the [http4s](http4s.html) backend can also be created for instance of cats-effect's `Effect` typeclass, and supports streaming as in [fs2](fs2.html).
+Alternatively, the [http4s](http4s.html) backend can also be created for a type implementing the cats-effect's `Effect` typeclass, and supports streaming as in [fs2](fs2.html).

 Next you'll need to add an implicit value: